Prisjakt/feed-specification/docs/intro.md

 ## How

 Before you start please take a look at [best practices](/docs/overview/best-practices).
-If you're able to create feed on your own please make sure you follow requierment set for each [attributes](/docs/category/fields) or take a look at [example feed](/docs/category/examples).
+If you're able to create feed on your own please make sure you follow requirement set for each [attributes](/docs/category/fields) or take a look at [example feed](/docs/category/examples).
 Alternatively you can use Woocoomerce or Magento plugin available [here](https://example-link.com) or [here](https://example-link.com).